NECTA CHEMISTRY 2015 -ANSWERS

 of inorganic fertilizers:

 Advantages of organic manure 1.
-They add nutrients to the soil and at the same time
+They add nutrients to the soil and at the same time addition of organic manure.

 improve soil physical properties such as soil colour, soil structure and water holding